TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/dropdown/DropdownItem.md

 ```lua
 function DropdownItem(Scope: Scope): (props: DropdownItemProperties) -> Frame
 ```
-Initializes the DropdownItem component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is an item that can be selected in a Dropdown.

 ## Default Syntax